vicentebolea/dotfiles/README.md

  - __AUTHOR:__ [Vicente Adolfo Bolea Sanchez] [vicente].

 ## Thanks to...
- - [DFM] [dfm]:                    a.k.a DotFilesManager, made possible having the dotfiles in a separated directory.
+ - [DFM] [dfm]:                    a.k.a Dot Files Manager, made possible having the dotfiles in a separated directory.
  - [mathiasbynens/dotfiles] [mat]: Some of the ideas are taking from this repository.